 Briana joined Watsi on September 29th, 2013.
-Six years ago, Briana became the 580th member to automatically support a new Watsi patient every month.
-Since then, 5,471 more people have become monthly donors!
-Briana's most recent donation traveled 8,800 miles to support Soeun, a 37-year-old man from Cambodia, to fund mobility-restoring shoulder surgery.
+Eight years ago, Briana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Briana's most recent donation traveled 8,600 miles to support Da, a 64-year-old woman from Thailand, to fund a surgery to help her walk again.